 Our principal source of funds is cash generated from operations and borrowings available under our credit facilities.
-At May 3, 2014, we maintained \$100 million unsecured revolving credit facilities, of which \$30 million of borrowings were outstanding and \$2.2 million was used for standby letters of credit.
+At May 2, 2015, we maintained \$100 million unsecured revolving credit facilities, of which \$10 million of borrowings were outstanding and \$2.2 million were reserved for standby letters of credit.
 We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months.
 See Note 4 of Notes to Consolidated Financial Statements.

 We continually evaluate capital projects to expand our production capacity, enhance packaging capabilities or improve efficiencies at our manufacturing facilities.
-Expenditures for property, plant and equipment amounted to \$12.1 million for Fiscal 2014.
-There were no material capital expenditure commitments at May 3, 2014.
+Expenditures for property, plant and equipment amounted to \$11.6 million for Fiscal 2015.
+There were no material capital expenditure commitments at May 2, 2015.

 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock ("Series D Preferred"), par value \$1 per share for an aggregate purchase price of \$20 million.
 On May 2, 2014, the Company redeemed 160,000 shares of Series D Preferred, representing 40% of the amount outstanding, for an aggregate price of \$8 million.
-In conjunction with the partial redemption, the annual dividend rate on the outstanding Series D Preferred was reduced to 2.5% for the twelve month period beginning May 1, 2014.
+On August 1, 2014, The Company redeemed 120,000 shares of Series D Preferred, representing 50% of the amount outstanding, for an aggregate price of \$6 million.
 See Note 5 of Notes to Consolidated Financial Statements.

-The Company paid special cash dividends on common stock of \$118.1 million (\$2.55 per share) on December 27, 2012, \$106.3 million (\$2.30 per share) on February 14, 2011 and \$62.3 million (\$1.35 per share) on January 22, 2010.
+The Company paid special cash dividends on common stock of \$118.1 million (\$2.55 per share) on December 27, 2012.

-Pursuant to a management agreement, we incurred a fee to Corporate Management Advisors, Inc. ("CMA") of approximately \$6.4 million for Fiscal 2014, \$6.6 million for Fiscal 2013 and \$6.3 million for Fiscal 2012.
-At May 3, 2014, management fees payable to CMA were \$1.6 million.
+Pursuant to a management agreement, we incurred a fee to Corporate Management Advisors, Inc. ("CMA") of \$6.5 million for Fiscal 2015, \$6.4 million for Fiscal 2014 and \$6.6 million for Fiscal 2013.
+At May 2, 2015, management fees payable to CMA were \$1.6 million.
 See Note 5 of Notes to Consolidated Financial Statements.